ccleberg/cmc.pub/content/blog/2023-01-05-mass-unlike-tumblr-posts.md

 # The Dilemma

 The dilemma I had was pretty simple: I wanted to unlike all the posts I have liked on Tumblr so that I could follow a new focus on blogs and start fresh.
 Otherwise, Tumblr will keep recommending content based on your previous likes.

 # The Solution

 I searched the web for a while and noted that most solutions referenced Tumblr setting and dashboard pages that no longer exist.
 Additionally, I did not want to install a third party extension to do this, as some suggested.

 Luckily, I used Javascript for a while a few years ago and figured it would be easy enough to script a solution, as long as Tumblr had a system for the unlike buttons.

 ## Identifying Unlike Buttons

-Tumblr\'s unlike buttons are structured as you can see in the following code block.
+Tumblr's unlike buttons are structured as you can see in the following code block.
 All unlike buttons have an `aria-label` with a value of `Unlike`.

 ``` html
 <button class="TRX6J" aria-label="Unlike">